Search ImagingPixel for Images by Camera or Lens

 Instant Cameras

 Instant cameras, such as the Polaroids of the past, or the current Fujifilm Instax, develop images and print photos right out of the cameras.
-Equipped with either a fixed or autofocus lens, may come with a built-in flash usable both indoors and out, are reasonably cheap, and is fun to use.
+Equipped with either a fixed or autofocus lens, may come with a built-in flash usable both indoors and out, is reasonably cheap, and is fun to use.

 Fujifilm currently supplies a few models of instant cameras and each has its own propriety film sizes.
 The FB-3000B, a high-quality black-and-white instant film is also available.